Sunday, February 28, 2021

 Unless: If there is a regularly scheduled statewide election, within 180 days of certification, they can join the recall with that event.
 However, there is no statewide election until June 2022.

-One point I want to tackle is the removal of signatures.
+One point I want to tackle is the removal of signatures (or signature strike law).
 This law traces back to 2017, when there was a hope among Senate Democrats that they could ward off the Senator Josh Newman recall by allowing signers to remove their names.
 This did not help Newman, as the recall got on the ballot and Newman lost (only to comeback and win in 2020).

 However, it did help Newport Beach Councilman Scott Peotter in 2017.
 Beyond some other issues with the signatures, Peotter submitted 205 signature-withdrawal requests (he actually handed in 1783 requests, it could be 1500 of those were people unsure of whether they signed).
 Those 205 requests were enough to get the recall off the ballot -- petitioners needed 8445 signatures and ended with 8339.